 if and only if

 which is equivalent to

 \end{proof}

 The tree transformation from $T$ to $T'$ in Proposition~\ref{prop:prop1'} preserves the entire outdegree sequence.
-Indeed the only change in the vertex degrees come from vertices $r$, $v$ and $w$ of $T$.
+Indeed, the only change in the vertex outdegrees comes from vertices $r$, $v$ and $w$ of $T$.
 Back to the proof of Proposition~\ref{prop:prop1'}, relabel $v$ as $v_1$ in the subtree $S_1$ (rooted at $r$) of $T$, and $v$ as $v_2$ in the subtree $S_2$ (rooted at $v$) of $T$.
-Since in the tree $T'$, vertices $w$ and $r$ are identified (say, as a new vertex $v'$), we deduce the following: \begin{itemize} \item $w$ is a leaf in $T$, and $v_1$ becomes a leaf in $T'$; \item the outdegree of $r$ in $T$ equals its outedgree in $S_1$, and the outdegree of $v'$ in $T'$ equals its outedgree in $S_1$ (as a subtree of $T'$); \item the outdegree of $v$ in $T$ equals its outedgree in $S_2$, and the outdegree of $v_2$ in $T'$ equals its outedgree in $S_2$ (as a subtree of $T'$). \end{itemize} Thus we obtain: \begin{proposition} Let $\mathcal{T}_\mathbb{S}$ denote the set of all rooted trees with given outdegree sequence $\mathbb{S}$.
+Since in the tree $T'$, vertices $w$ and $r$ are identified (say, as a new vertex $v'$), we deduce the following: \begin{itemize} \item $w$ is a leaf in $T$, and $v_1$ becomes a leaf in $T'$; \item the outdegree of $r$ in $T$ equals its outdegree in $S_1$, and the outdegree of $v'$ in $T'$ equals its outdegree in $S_1$ (as a subtree of $T'$); \item the outdegree of $v$ in $T$ equals its outdegree in $S_2$, and the outdegree of $v_2$ in $T'$ equals its outdegree in $S_2$ (as a subtree of $T'$). \end{itemize} Thus, we obtain: \begin{proposition} Let $\mathcal{T}_\mathbb{S}$ denote the set of all rooted trees with a given outdegree sequence $\mathbb{S}$.
 Then $R_{\mathcal{T}_\mathbb{S}} = R_T(r)$ for some $T \in \mathcal{T}_\mathbb{S}$ with root $r$. \end{proposition} Further corollaries can follow, as eg. prescribing the number of leaves over the set of all rooted trees having no vertex of outdegree $1$ (\textit{a.k.a} topological trees or series-reduced trees).